Fanfix

-Fanfix is a California-based social media technology platform that hosts membership clubs for content creators.
+Fanfix is a California-based social media marketing platform that hosts a subscription business model for content creators.

 History and operations

 Fanfix was founded in December 2020 by college students Harry Gestetner, Simon Pompan and was later joined by Cameron Dallas as cofounder.
-Fanfix is a membership platform that enables content creators to monetize their followings and connect with their fans.
+Initial funding was provided by the venture capital firm Antler.
+Fanfix allows creators to place posts, videos and messages behind a paywall.
+Creators set monthly subscription prices, and the platform also offers paid direct messaging features.